lengjingzju/cbuild-ng/README.md

     * When it is set to empty, more compilation messages will be displayed
 * TOLOG             : Compilation output redirection, its default value is `1>/dev/null` when MFLAG is `-s`
     * When it is set to empty, more messages will be displayed
+* PREAT             : Setting for echo running, its default value is `@`, running commands will not be displayed
+    * When it is set to empty, running commands will be displayed

 ## Compilation Template